bq/bitbloq-offline/README.md

  - ZOWI

-Do you have another board or robot? email us to support.bitbloq.en@bq.com, and we will try to talk with the manufacturer to allow us to introduce it on Bitbloq.
+Do you have a board or robot that is not in Bitbloq?
+Email us to support.bitbloq.en@bq.com, and we will reach the manufacturer to introduce it on Bitbloq.
-Bitbloq its an Open Source Project so we will accept contributions if this are correct.
+Bitbloq is an Open Source project so we will accept contributions adding new boards / robots if they are correct.

 In this platforms: